Samuel-Carnell/react-with-rxjs/docs/guide/core-concepts.md

 With the introduction of concurrent mode, React can work on several renders concurrently.
 These renders take an unpredictable amount of time to complete or can be abandoned completely.

 To ensure this package is compatible with React concurrent mode, observables must be subscribed to as a side effect of the rendering process.
 So that only a single subscription is established after the render is committed to the screen.
+This is why the `useLatestValue` hook must return undefined on the initial render, even when the observable emits values synchronously.

-The consequence of this is that the `useLatestValue` hook must return a default value on the initial render, even if the observable emits values synchronously.
-In cases where the source observable does emit values synchronously this hook will prevent any screen tearing, however it must still return a default value.
+In rare cases, this can cause issues with values being lost.
+This happens when a hot observable is passed and emits a value after the component is rendered but before it's committed to the screen and is subscribed to.